DeepLabCut/DeepLabCut/docs/analysis-tools.md

 # Analysis Tools

-  Various scripts for analyzing novel videos with your trained network can be found in the folder ```Analysis-tools```.
+  Various scripts for analyzing videos with your trained network can be found in the folder ```Analysis-tools```.

-  After you have a trained network one can load the weights to extract poses from novel/other videos.
+  After you have a trained a network, you can load the weights to extract poses from novel/other videos.
 To do so:

    - first edit the **myconfig_analysis.py** file